mkudija/mkudija.github.io/reading/notes/2021-04-11-High Output Management.md

 ## Key Concepts

 - A manager's output is that of his organization and those he influences.
 The art of management consists in identifying and performing the few actions that produce significant leverage.
 The single most important resource we allocate is our time.
 - Meetings are the medium through which managerial work is performed.
 - Output and Leverage
-- Apply Production Principles to management
+- Apply Production Principles to management, such as the concept of a "black box" process with inputs and outputs and that we see into with well-defined metrics.
+- Planning should consist in setting objectives and key results.
+- Hybrid organizations emerge as a company grows to balance flexibility with efficiency, and require dual-reporting to be effective.
-- A manager's most important responsibility is to elicit top performance from his subordinates.
+- A manager's most important responsibility is to elicit top performance from his subordinates through motivation and training.

-**Read...**
--
+- Task-relevant maturity determines the appropriate leadership style for a subordinate task-relevant feedback (i.e. the performance review and compensation) is needed to communicate the importance of individual performance.

+**Re-read...**
+- Chapter 4 to optimize **meetings**
+- Chapter 5 before making a major **decision**
+- Chapter 7 before engaging in **planning**
+- Chapters 8 and 9 before finalizing **reporting** plans
 - Chapter 13 before giving/receiving a **performance review**
 - Chapter 14 before conducting an **interview** or convincing someone to **not resign**
 - Chapter 15 before **promoting** someone or determining **compensation**
+- Chapter 16 before **training** your team or **teaching** a course

 ## Introduction
 *1995*